TrancalyT/wp_media_test/Explanation.md

     ```shell
     git checkout master
     ```
-3. Configure your .env.
+3. Copy .env.example to .env and configure your .env.
 The crawler will use the URL with the project path, so the APP_NAME variable must have the same name (ie: laragon/www/wp-test-media, my APP_NAME will be wp-test-media).
 Also remember to modify the environment variables for database configuration, especially these ones :
     ```shell
     APP_NAME
     DB_CONNECTION